Mikaelia/notebook_lite/README.md

 # Command Line Notebook
-- A super imple notebook accessible from the command line, made to practice Python file I/O basics
+A super imple notebook accessible from the command line, made to practice Python file I/O basics
 -------------------

 ## Usage
--Pull up Notebook with `./notes.py`
+- Pull up Notebook with `./notes.py`
--To log a note, type `log` `<CR>` for prompt
+- To log a note, type `log` `<CR>` for prompt
--Choose from command options listed
+- Choose from command options listed

 ## Files
 -------------------